kercheval/GradleCMPlugin/README.md

 </p>
 <p>
 <strong>Note: </strong>The default pattern used if no pattern is explicitly set is
 "%M%.%m%-%d%.%t%".
-The timezone for the resulting timestamp is "UTC" (the maven standard).
+The timezone for the resulting timestamp is "UTC" (the maven standard) unless the `uselocaltimezone` variable is set to true (in which case the timezone used for the string will be in the local timezone).
 </p>
 <p>
 In addition to the version pattern, you can set a validation Pattern.